rubenwardy/minetest_modding_book/_en/players/chat_complex.md

 Variables can change value depending on what the user types.
 For example, `:username` and `:teamname`.

 Variables are defined as `:name:type`.
-The `name` is used in the help documention.
+The `name` is used in the help documentation.
 The `type` is used to match the input.
 If the type is not given, then the type is `word`.